The Anatomy of a Landing Page: Key Elements Explained

 Because with each link you add, you drill another hole in your landing page.

-If you do choose to have a footer, use it to display nothing more than up-to-date copyright information, terms of service, and your privacy policy — like our landing page for 35 Techniques To Triple Your landing page Conversions does:
+If you do choose to have a footer, use it to display nothing more than up-to-date copyright information, terms of service, and your privacy policy — like our landing page for 10 Landing page Best Practices for 2023 does:

 Sometimes, especially if your offer is pricey or complicated, your landing page visitors are going to want to talk to a representative from your company.

 Give them more than just a contact form to fill out.
-Add a phone number to your page where they can reach you if they have any questions — and make it click-to-call.
+Add a phone number to your page where they can reach you if they have any questions.

 Remember: this is just the basic anatomy of a high-converting landing page.
 Different combinations of the elements above will produce different results for individual businesses.
-You’ll need to continually A/B test to perfect yours.
+You’ll need to continually test and optimize to perfect yours.

 blog CTA enterprise demo illustration